 10 Foods (and Supplements and Vitamins!) to Boost Your ADHD Brain

-Medication does not cure ADHD, and it should never be the only treatment.
-But natural remedies — particularly food and nutrition — play key roles in improving focus and cognitive function.
-Get started with these ADD-friendly supplements, herbal remedies, vitamins, and easy food rules today.
+Medication improves ADHD symptoms in most people, but it should never be the only treatment.
+Natural remedies — particularly food and nutrition — can play key roles in improving focus and cognitive function.
+Get started with these ADHD supplements, herbal remedies, vitamins, and easy food rules today.

 “Parents and adults see me either because the medication isn’t doing the job, or they want more improvement and can’t increase the dosage without increasing side effects,” says Richard Brown, M.D., associate clinical professor of psychiatry at Columbia University College of Physicians and Surgeons, and coauthor of the recent book How to Use Herbs, Nutrients, and Yoga in Mental Health Care.